Unleash/unleash/website/docs/user_guide/rbac.md

 ## Core principles {#core-principles}

-Unleash has two levels in it’s hierarchy of resources:
+Unleash has two levels in its hierarchy of resources:

 1. **Global resources** - Everything that lives across the entire Unleash instance.
-Examples of this includes:
+Examples of this include:
    - activation strategies
    - context field definitions
    - addon configurations